Senate Republicans offer tax-cut renewal plan

 WASHINGTON A pay freeze for federal workers would be extended for another three years as part of a Senate Republican plan offered on Wednesday to cover the cost of President Barack Obama's call to extend a popular payroll tax cut.

-The Republican proposal, deemed unacceptable by Democrats who control the Senate, would also achieve savings by reducing the size of the federal workforce.
-Smaller savings would be gained by tightening eligibility requirements for jobless benefits, food stamps and the Medicare healthcare program for the elderly.
+The Republican proposal, deemed unacceptable by Democrats who control the Senate, would also achieve savings by reducing the size of the federal workforce and tightening eligibility requirements for jobless benefits, food stamps and the Medicare healthcare program for the elderly.

 Senator Dean Heller proposed the funding mechanism, which was embraced by Republican leadership.
-Under the plan, for example, millionaires and billionaires would be forced to pay higher Medicare premiums, according to a summary.
-Other eligibility changes also are targeted at the wealthy, who generally do not qualify for these social safety net programs.

 "This bill will provide some relief to struggling workers who continue to need it but without raising taxes on job creators, which is what the Democrats' proposal would do," said Senate Republican Leader Mitch McConnell.